tldr-pages/tldr/pages/common/git-ls-tree.md

 `git ls-tree {{branch_name}}`

-- List the contents of the tree on a commit and recurse into subtrees:
+- List the contents of the tree on a commit, recursing into subtrees:

 `git ls-tree -r {{commit_hash}}`